galliumdata/adumbra/README.md

 - `<key>`: the secret key used to hide the message
 - `<format>`: optional, the format of the output file.
-If not specified, the format of the input file will be used, but only PNG and TIFF are allowed because other formats are lossy.
+If not specified, the format of the input file will be used, but only "png" and "tiff" are allowed because other formats are lossy.
 - `<secure-level>`: optional, an integer between 0 and 2.
-Zero means minimum security, no noise is added to the image, which means, depending on the bitmap, it may be easy to detect that the image contains secret data.
-One adds some noise, but with some repetition.
-Two adds fully random noise, but is somewhat slower.
+Zero means minimum security, no noise is added to the image, which means, depending on the bitmap, it may be easy to detect that the image contains secret data, and how long that data is.
+One adds some noise, but with some repetition, making it much more difficult to determine that the bitmap contains secret data.
+Two adds fully random noise, which is even more secure, but is somewhat slower.

 ### Example
 Encode a message into a bitmap file:
 ```
 java -jar adumbra-0.8.jar encode MyImage.jpeg Output.png \
-    "My secret message" "My secret key" png 1
+    "My secret message" "6buovMtowrAuNYw" png 1
 ```
 ## Extract a secret message from a bitmap file:
 ```
 java -jar adumbra-0.8.jar decode Output.png \
-"My secret key"
+"6buovMtowrAuNYw"
 ```
 Output:
 ```